 - Building things can promote learning of the scientific process as children experiment with different ways to make structures more stable.
 You can extend this learning by asking purposeful questions: How can you ensure that your structure is strong?
 Etc.

 - Experiment with melting ice cubes by using household items like salt or a hair dryer.
-Measure and compare how quickly each item cause the ice cube to melt, then ask your children for their theories about what they have observed.
+Measure and compare how quickly each item causes the ice cube to melt, then ask your children for their theories about what they have observed.
 Add food colouring to the ice cubes using primary colours to experiment with colour mixing.
 What happens when a red ice cube and a purple ice cube melt?

 Integrating learning and imaginative play